 3 hours.
-As world citizens we are increasingly aware of the globalization of markets, economies, strategies, and structures in our world.
-This class offers an overview of the issues encountered in transnational enterprises, with a concentration on understanding the nature of international business, and the development of cultural awareness.
-Students will understand the functional differences in transnational organizations and be able to identify key issues to be resolved in internationalizing, recognizing that these processes produce both positive and negative results.
+As world citizens we are increasingly aware of the globalization of markets, economies, strategies and structures in our world.
+This class offers an overview of the issues encountered in globalization with a concentration on understanding the nature of international business, and the development of cultural awareness.
+Students will understand the differences in types of organizations and the role of government and society, and be able to identify key issues to be resolved in internationalizing, recognizing both positive and negative impacts of globalization.